Mat029/Dice/README.md

 Road map :

 Alpha :
-- optimisation (list for random number)
+- optimisation (list for random number) : ✅ (18/08)
-- add a return buton to the second screen
+- add a return buton to the second screen : ✅ (july)
 - fix of two or three 100 in the same ligne
 - add of a name, an icon, translations (english, french, german, spanish, italia, portuguese)
 - add new screen size compatible, whith test and fix